SWEN90009-2024/SC-BlueRing/docs/meetings/Mentor Meetings/05-21 Meeting.md

 ## Discussion Points

 1. **Mentor checked our powerpoint**
-    - Hao showed our powerpoint to mentor
+    - Hao showed our powerpoint to mentor.
-    - mentor mentioned that we should give a short story to each persona.
+    - Mentor mentioned that we should give a short story to each persona.
-    - our user case stories should come from the requirement of clients.
+    - Our user case stories should come from the requirement of clients.
-    - time is limited, so we should not spend to much time on each user story.
+    - Time is limited, so we should not spend to much time on each user story.

 2. **Handover**
-    - we could provide our github in our handover。
+    - We could provide our github in our handover.

 3. **Greeting**
-    - Expressed gratitude to the mentor and fellow classmates for their cooperation this semester/
+    - Expressed gratitude to the mentor and fellow classmates for their cooperation this semester.